4 consecutive weeks

 Naxaxalhts'i (Albert 'Sonny' McHalsie), Hon.
 PhD, Cultural Advisor/Historian Stó:lō Research and Resource Managament Center(extensive experience in the negotiation of Stó:lō title and rights)

 Note: Each of the three courses is effectively one week (five day-long classes, Monday through Thursday) in length, and the responsibility of the designated instructor, but in practice they will be interwoven with each other, 'stretched over' a four week period, instructors alternating with one another as required.
-In part, this is because of the availability of certain facilities and/or guest speakers relevant to the material covered by each instructor, but also because it enhances the interdisciplinary nature of the courses in the certificate as a whole.
-The exact rotation of the classes will be made clear at the start of the certificat
+In part, this is because of the availability of certain facilities and/or guest speakers relevant to the material covered by each instructor, but also because it enhances the interdisciplinary nature of the courses in the associate certificate as a whole.
+The exact rotation of the classes will be made clear at the start of the certificate.

 2017 classes were delivered in the Stó:lō Nation's Cultural Research Center, 7201 Vedder Rd., Sardis, B.C.
 V2R 4G5.
 This building is state of the art and the Stó:lō people have graciously offered to welcome instructors and students into their traditional territory.